saranyadurairaju/Module20-Project-Documents/README.md

 * Russian Federation has the lowest Agriculture and land emission, Romania comes next.

-* When we look at the emission over years, there is lot of variations and it's going upwards from 2010 onwards.
+* Emission over years has lot of variations and it's going upwards from 2010 onwards.

 ## <a name="data"></a>Data Base